Rasmusbd/MusicGenerationD3.1/README.md

 # MusicGenerationD3.1
-By using machine learning models and algorithms music will be created and clustered according to genre
+A machine learning model will be trained to generate new music.